 A minimum 75% (3.0 GPA) average in the most recently completed 10.0 university-level full-course equivalents

-- No more than 5.0 courses at the introductory level (equivalent to courses numbered 1000 to 1999 at Western University) for applicants applying with only 10.0 courses
+For applicants applying with only 10.0 courses, no more than 5.0 courses may be at the introductory level (equivalent to courses numbered 1000 to 1999 at Western University)

 The Undergraduate Admissions Office may require any applicant to write a test of English proficiency.
 Students applying for admission to undergraduate Nursing programs must satisfy ONE of the following criteria:

 The required level of proficiency on an acceptable test of English language and an acceptable test of spoken English.
 The applicant is encouraged to write a test at the earliest possible date and at the latest before March in the year in which the student is applying for admission.
 Scores for any test written more than two years prior to applying may not be accepted.

 TOEFL: 580 paper based; 237 computer-based and TSE (Test of Spoken English) 50 or greater; Internet-based-total score of 92-93, with 22-24 in writing, 26 in speaking, 20 in reading, and 20 in listening